-The cement and gypsum products sector has attracted foreign direct investments (FDI) worth US$ 2,625.90 million between April 2000 to November 2012, according to the data published by the Department of Industrial Policy and Promotion (DIPP).
+The cement and gypsum products sector has attracted foreign direct investments (FDI) worth US$ 2,656.29 million in the period April 2000–August 2013, according to data published by the Department of Industrial Policy and Promotion (DIPP).

 - Prism Cement Ltd has become the first Indian company to get the Quality Council of India's (QCI) certification for its ready-mix concrete (RMC) plant in Kochi, Kerala.
 The company received the certification from Institute for Certification and Quality Mark (ICQM), a leading Italian certification body authorised to oversee QCI compliance.

 - UltraTech Cement, an Aditya Birla Group Company, has acquired the 4.8 million tonne per annum (MTPA) Gujarat unit of Jaypee Cement Corp for Rs 3,800 crore (US$ 595.61 million).

 - ACC Ltd plans to invest Rs 3,000 crore (US$ 470.22 million) to expand its capacity by nearly 4 MT a year in three eastern region states, over the next three years.

 - Reliance Cements Co Pvt Ltd will set up a 3 MTPA grinding unit at an estimated cost of Rs 600 crore (US$ 94.04 million).
 The unit is likely to come up at Raghunathpur in Purulia, West Bengal.

 - Reliance Cement Co, a special purpose vehicle (SPV) of Reliance Infrastructure Ltd, is commissioning its first 5 MTPA plant in Madhya Pradesh.
 The project has been implemented at a cost of approximately Rs 3,000 crore (US$ 470.22 million).